scarf-sh/docs/docs/quick-start.md

 3. Select the Create a Package drop-down and click on the package type you would like to create.
 For this section you will click `Docker`
     ![Create a package](assets/pics/quick-start/create_package.png)
-4. Enter the docker pull command.
+4. Enter the current pull command for your Docker container.
     The Docker command for the `hello-world` package is `docker pull hello-world`.
     ![Enter the docker pull command](assets/pics/quick-start/pull_command.png)
-5. Optional: You can add a custom domain or use the domain provided by the Scarf Gateway.
+5. Optional: You can add a custom domain or use the domain provided by Scarf Gateway.

 6. Click the `Submit` button to be redirected to your package dashboard.